NuGet/docs.microsoft.com-nuget/docs/Tools/Package-Manager-UI.md

 ## Finding and installing a package

 1. In **Solution Explorer**, right-click either **References**  or a project and select **Manage NuGet Packages...**.
-(In web site projects, right-click the **Bin** folder instead.)

     ![Manage NuGet Packages menu option](media/ManagePackagesUICommand.png)

 2. The **Browse** tab displays available packages by popularity.
-Search for a specific package using the search box on the top right.
+Search for a specific package using the search box on the top left.
 Select a package to display the package information on the right and to enable the **Install** button along with a version-selection drop-down.

     ![Manage NuGet Packages Dialog Browse tab](media/Search.png)